SevvalliThavapalan/LinkGenVarPhen-Workflow/sgRNA-insert pairs design/README.md

 ```
 An example table for the input mutation table can be found in the folder **Example Data**.
 The *write_data_frame.py* is used by the main script.
 Make sure it is in the same directory as the main script.

+To check if the generated sgRNA-insert pairs match to the input mutations we recommend to run the python script *map_mutations_back.py*.
+This script serves as a control to make sure that there is no issue in the design step.

 ## Generate reference files
 This script generates two files out of the sgRNA-insert pair table.
 First, a reference fasta file, which is necessary to perform sequence alignment during the data processing step.
 Second, a list of base pairing regions is provided, which can be used to find potential off-targets.
 ```